 2.6.3.5.1 Medical or clinical waste containing:

 (a) Category A infectious substances shall be assigned to UN 2814, UN 2900 or UN 35XX as appropriate.
 Solid medical or clinical waste containing Category A infectious substances generated from the medical treatment of humans or veterinary treatment of animals may be assigned to UN 35XX.
-The UN 35XX entry may not be used for waste derived from bio-research activities or for liquid waste .
+The UN 35XX entry shall not be used for waste derived from bio-research activities or for liquid waste .

 (b) Category B infectious substances shall be assigned to UN 3291.